ahape/msbuild-conflicts/README.md

 (For Windows only)

-1. You need to install Python, which typically the Windows installer ensures the `py` command is globally available.
+1. You need to install Python (latest version will work fine), which typically the Windows installer ensures the `py` command is globally available.
 If not, you'll need to make sure it is.
 1. Powershell
 1. You'll need to download [GraphViz](https://www.graphviz.org/download/) and after the install make sure that the `/bin` directory is added to your PATH environment variable (the official 3rd party Python library requires it).
 1. Make sure that MSBuild's `/bin` directory is added to your PATH environment variable.
+You can typically find that somewhere like this: `c:\Program Files (x86)\Microsoft Visual Studio\<Year>\<Product>\MSBuild\Current\Bin`.
-1. Download this repository. `cd` into it and run `py -m pip install -r requirements.txt` That will install the third party libraries used in this repo.
+1. Download this repository. `cd` into it and run `py -m pip install -r requirements.txt`.
+That will install the (open source) third party libraries used in this repo.
-1. Add the `src` directory of this repository to your PATH environment variable.
+1. Add the `/src` directory of this repository to your PATH environment variable.

 That's it!
 Easy as py.
+Nyuck nyuck nyuck.

 ## Usage